-A. Abuse of drugs is likely to result in negative physical effects.
+- A. Abuse of drugs is likely to result in negative physical effects.
 These effects may be significant, permanent, and even fatal.
 The following are examples of known physical side effects associated with certain drugs.
-This is by no means an exhaustive or all-inclusive list of potential side effects:

-- 1. Hangovers (depressants) - 2.
+This is by no means an exhaustive or all-inclusive list of potential side effects: - 1.
+Hangovers (depressants) - 2.
 Nausea and vomiting (narcotics, hallucinogens) - 3.
-Tremors (cocaine, other stimulants, and tranquilizers) - 4.
-Sexual dysfunction (depressants, narcotics; also amphetamines and inhalants, some of which exist in drug folklore as sexual enhancers, but which can actually cause impotence and erectile dysfunction) - 5.
+Tremors (cocaine, other stimulants, and tranquilizers)

+- 4. Sexual dysfunction (depressants, narcotics; also amphetamines and inhalants, some of which exist in drug folklore as sexual enhancers, but which can actually cause impotence and erectile dysfunction) - 5.
 Cardiovascular damage, including high blood pressure, deterioration of heart muscle, heart failure can be fatal (depressants, narcotics, cocaine, amphetamines). - 6.
 Respiratory failure, ranging from mild to fatal (depressants, narcotic) - 7.
-Injury through loss of motor coordination resulting in automobile accidents, tripping, falling, drowning, etc. (depressants, cannabis, hallucinogens, and narcotics) - 8.
+Injury through the loss of motor coordination resulting in automobile accidents, tripping, falling, drowning, etc. (depressants, cannabis, hallucinogens, and narcotics) - 8.
 Depressed immune system (marijuana, narcotic) - 9.
-Memory impairment (cannabis)

-B. Drugs and Sexual Activity.
-As with alcohol, the behavioral and psychological effects of many drugs can impair your judgment and place you at greater risk for sexually transmitted diseases, unintended pregnancies, and acquaintance rape.

-C. Intravenous needles.
+Memory impairment (cannabis) - B. Drugs and Sexual Activity.
+As with alcohol, the behavioral and psychological effects of many drugs can impair your judgment and place you at higher risk for sexually transmitted diseases, unintended pregnancies, and acquaintance rape. - C. Intravenous needles.
 Shared intravenous (IV) needles are one very effective means of transmitting HIV, AIDS, and hepatitis.
 Use of intravenous needles should be avoided, and those who do use needles should never, under any circumstances, share needles.
-It is vitally important that all used needles be disposed of properly and safely.

-D. Drugs and Academic Performance.
+It is vitally important that all used needles be disposed of safely and adequately. - D. Drugs and Academic Performance.
 If you are under the influence of drugs, your academic performance will be impaired.
 Drug abuse negatively impacts memory and concentration.
 Further, intoxication may reduce intellectual motivation.
 Students who abuse drugs are likely to miss study and class time while using drugs, trying to obtain drugs, or recovering from the effects of drugs.
-Drug-depressed or overstimulated nerves may decrease your ability to effectively handle acute or on-going academic stress.

-E. Social and Psychological Effects.
+Drug-depressed or overstimulated nerves may decrease your ability to effectively handle acute or on-going academic stress. - E. Social and Psychological Effects.
 Some students may choose drugs as a way to enhance social bonds.
 Ultimately, this benefit is illusory.
 Bonds based exclusively on shared drug use become destructive as the user develops psychological, financial, and sometimes physical needs to trust someone with whom the user may have little in common other than drugs.